s4madmin/dp-prod/README.md

 # Stemformatics Dataportal API

 Source code for the [Stemformatics Dataportal](https://api.stemformatics.org/).
 The dataportal is a cetralised API and data store of all the datasets contained in Stemformatics.
-The API facilitates external access to both public and private datasets.
+The API facilitates external access to both public and private datasets that exist in [stemformatics](https://www.stemformatics.org/).

 #### See [Dataportal-documentation](http://dataportal-documentation.s3-website-ap-southeast-2.amazonaws.com/ "Documentation")